klebgenomics/Kaptive-Web/README.md

 WARNING: These databases have been developed and tested specifically for _A. baumannii_ and may not be suitable for screening other _Acinetobacter_ species.
 You can check that your assembly is a true _A. baumannii_ by screening for the _oxaAB_ gene e.g. using blastn.

  Database versions:
-* Kaptive v0.7.0 and above include the original _A. baumannii_ K and OC locus databases, as described in Wyres KL, Cahill SM, Holt KE, Hall RM and Kenyon JJ.
-Identification of _Acinetobacter baumannii_ loci for capsular polysaccharide (KL) and lipooligosaccharide outer core (OCL) synthesis in genome assemblies using curated reference databases compatible with Kaptive. _In preparation_.
+* Kaptive v0.7.0 and above include the original _A. baumannii_ K and OC locus databases, as described in [Wyres, KL. et al. bioRxiv (2019).](https://www.biorxiv.org/content/10.1101/869370v1)

 Lists of papers describing each of the individual _A. baumannii_ reference loci can be found [here](https://github.com/katholt/Kaptive/tree/master/extras).